Video of Michigan commit Jaron Dukes from a couple of games in his junior season.

 Jaron Dukes Video.

-As big as signing day is for high school seniors, juniors find themselves in precarious positions when college coaches come calling looking to extend scholarship offers to the next class.
-Marion-Franklin high school wide receiver Jaron Dukes was the recipient of a Michigan offer on February 2nd, 2012 and couldn’t have been more excited about the news.
+His Recruiting Story As big as signing day is for high school seniors, juniors find themselves in precarious positions when college coaches come calling looking to extend scholarship offers to the next class.
+Marion-Franklin high school wide receiver Jaron Dukes was the recipient of a Michigan offer on February 2nd, 2012 and couldn't have been more excited about the news.

 "It feels great," Dukes said after being offered by the Wolverines.
 "I grew up a Michigan fan and loving Michigan -- although I had a lot of criticism since I live in Ohio.
 I'm excited.
 I'm already ready to be in the blue."